vvnraman/cppcon-2022-cpp-neovim/slides/30-context.md

     with async support
 - Its essentially a Vim fork designed with modularity and extensibility in mind
 - There is Neovim Core with a `msgpack` based protocol for UIs to interact with it.
+- The first stable version was released in November 2015.

 Even though Vim eventually added support for async jobs next year, for some reason...